kadamshweta11/User-Management-Module-In-Mendix/README.md

-Create the domain model with Main Entity(User).
+1. Create the domain model with Main Entity(User).

-Create and Enumeration for both Active(Yes or No) and for Role(Admin or User).
+2. Create and Enumeration for both Active(Yes or No) and for Role(Admin or User).

-Generate the overview page for User.
+3. Generate the overview page for User.

-Link the overview pages to the navigation to access them directly.
+4. Link the overview pages to the navigation to access them directly.

-Download the Excel Importer and Mx Model Reflection modules from the Mendix Marketplace (available by clicking the shopping-cart icon in the upper right of Studio Pro).
+5. Download the Excel Importer and Mx Model Reflection modules from the Mendix Marketplace (available by clicking the shopping-cart icon in the upper right of Studio Pro).

-Create menu items for the ExcelImportOverview and the MxObjects_Overview pages (these pages already exist in the _USE_ME folders of the downloaded modules).
+6. Create menu items for the ExcelImportOverview and the MxObjects_Overview pages (these pages already exist in the _USE_ME folders of the downloaded modules).

-Configure the Administrator user role to have the Configurator module role for the ExcelImporter module, and the ModelAdministrator module role for the Mx Model Reflection module.
+7.Configure the Administrator user role to have the Configurator module role for the ExcelImporter module, and the ModelAdministrator module role for the Mx Model Reflection module.

-On import Overview page create a new template using Excel file and fill the details accordingly by referring to the following documentation:Excel Importer
+8. On import Overview page create a new template using Excel file and fill the details accordingly by referring to the following documentation:Excel Importer

-Add a “Call a microflow” Button in the User_Overview page and create a microflow (OpenImport_Page) as shown below.
+9. Add a “Call a microflow” Button in the User_Overview page and create a microflow (OpenImport_Page) as shown below.